dradis/w32installer/misc/dlls/README.dlls.txt

-The sqlite3 and wxruby gems are dependant on the following dlls to be in the system32:
+The sqlite3-ruby gem are dependant on the following dlls to be on the system:

 - sqlite3.dll
 - msvcrt.dll

-If installer did not have access to the system32 then these files need to be copied manually.
-Simply copy them from the dradis install directory to the $windows\system32 folder.
+If installer did not have access to the (Ruby)\bin directory then these files need to be copied manually.

+Simply copy them from the Dradis install directory to the (Ruby)\bin folder.